OP-TED/ted-xml-data-converter/usage-information.md

 ## HTML Comments in output eForms XML

 Each leaf element in the output eForms XML will be preceded by an HTML comment naming the Business Term it is associated with.
-This can be suppressed by setting the "includecomments" parameter to 0.

-## External Parameters

-The values for `BT-701 Notice Identifier` and `BT-04 Procedure Identifier` may be set using the parameters `"notice-identifier"` and `"procedure-identifier"` respectively.

-## Warnings

 Where the eForms XML standard requires information that is not present in the source TED XML, or the information is not of the required format, the XSLT application will report a warning.

 * An HTML comment will precede the XML element stating that required information was not found in the source TED XML.
-This can be suppressed by setting the "includewarnings" parameter to 0.
 * A warning message will be sent to the XSLT processing application using \<xsl:message\>.

-This can be suppressed by setting the "showwarnings" parameter to 0.
-* In some cases, such as dates, valid values will be added to make the XML schema-valid.
+## External Parameters

+Parameters passed to the XSLT processor may be used to set values for some Business Terms, and some processing options.

+### Parameters to set values for Business Terms

+* Use parameter `"notice-identifier"` to set `BT-701 Notice Identifier`
+* Use parameter `"procedure-identifier"` to set `BT-04 Procedure Identifier`
+* Use parameter `"sdk-version"` to set the SDK version

+### Parameters to change display of Warnings and Business Term comments

+* Set parameter `"includewarnings"` to 0 to suppress Warnings as HTML comments
+* Set parameter `"showwarnings"` to 0 to suppress Warnings as application messages